Skip to main content

 I know what you’re thinking: you’re thinking “Mackenzie, do I have to memorize all these formulas?
 Aren’t there tools that do this?”

-And while there are also dedicated earned value management systems (EVMS) out there, I have to be honest and say that my preferred method of performing EVM calculations is in a spreadsheet like Google Sheets or Excel.
+My preferred method of performing EVM calculations is in a spreadsheet like Google Sheets or Excel.
 Here’s how you can start using my method today:

 1. Set up multiple tabs in Google Sheets or Excel to house the data and run the report.
 I’d recommend one tab per calculation.
 Example: one tab for planned value, one for earned value, and one for actual costs.

-1. Bonus: check out my template.
+1. Bonus: check out my template for calculating EVM.

 2. If you haven’t already, learn to use and love pivot tables! : )